This page contains the following sections:

 The benefits of successful surgery are considerable.
 The overwhelming majority of patients, once they recover, feel better than they did before the operation and are able to resume any activities they wish to engage in.
 Repairing a mitral valve usually not only fixes the damaged valve but also relieves all the patient's symptoms, results in improved short- and long-term survival, and in many circumstances returns the patient to a long-term survival curve the same as that of a general age-matched population.
 In addition, many patients whose mitral valve is successfully repaired are able to stop taking take blood-thinning medication (often referred to by the brand name of Coumadin).

 The typical hospital stay ranges from four to seven days.
 At that point, the vast majority of patients are able to go home, with support from the visiting nurse service, though about 15% to 20% may need to spend some time in a rehab facility for more extensive rehabilitation.
-After discharge, patients are advised not to drive for about three weeks and not to lift anything heavier than five pounds. for about six weeks.
+After discharge, patients are advised not to drive for about 3 weeks and not to lift anything heavier than 5 pounds for about 6 weeks.
 Beyond that point, they can resume whatever activities they wish to.

 Patients tend to be surprised at how easy it is to control their pain.
 By the second day after their operation, most patients are comfortable without intravenous pain medication, taking only oral painkillers, and the overwhelming majority are discharged home on just Tylenol or Motrin.